Best Practices for Continuous Delivery

-This may seem obvious (but I have seen it more times than I care to admit) where some step is still manual, rather than automated, and needs to be done before/during/after a release gets deployed for everything to work.
-You may not know it is manual, but the most common telltale sign is that the pipeline only seems to work as expected when specific staff is involved.
-This is not mal-intent, it is just human nature.
-If something is routine, people often don’t think about it.
-It might not have occurred to them to automate that step in the right script.
+We see it more times than we care to admit: one or two steps are still manual and it has to be done before/during/after a release is deployed for everything to work.
+You may not realize it’s manual, but the most common telltale sign is that the pipeline only seems to work as expected when specific staff is involved.
+This is not malintent—it’s just human nature!
+If something is routine, you may not even think about it.
+It might not have even occurred to them to automate that step in the right script.

 Version Control for Everything

+Use a version control system (like GitHub, SVN, or Team Foundation) for every script, database change, and configuration file that is part of the release package.
 Binaries can and should be stored in a package repository like Nexus, Artifactory, or Archiva.
-Otherwise they just cause trouble if binaries are inside a code version control system.
+(Otherwise they just cause trouble if binaries are inside a code version control system.)

 Include the Database in the Pipeline